yetanother-blog/website/README.md

 yarn start
 ```

-The Blog is available on port `:8000`:
+The Blog is available at:

 ```
 http://localhost:8000/